 - Sidebar- This is when all pages live in a side panel.

 Don’t Use Generic Terms

 As you go from one site to another, you’ll see plenty of menus filled with the same words over and over again.
 How many times have you seen “Products” or “Services” listed as prominent options at the top of a website?

 While these seem like natural choices on first thought, these words really don’t do anything to help users or search engines.
 Think about what someone might type in if they’re searching for topics related to your law firm.
-Are they more like to be searching for a generic term like “legal services” or something more specific like “criminal defense” or “divorce attorney”?.
+Are they more likely to be searching for a generic term like “legal services” or something more specific like “criminal defense” or “divorce attorney”?

 Limit the Links on Your Home Page